 The Livestock Gross Margin Insurance Plan for Dairy Cattle (LGM-Dairy) provides protection when feed costs rise or milk prices drop and can be tailored to any size farm.
 Gross margin is the market value of milk minus feed costs.
 LGM-Dairy uses futures prices for corn, soybean meal, and milk to determine the expected gross margin and the actual gross margin LGM‑Dairy is similar to buying both a call option to limit higher feed costs and a put option to set a floor on milk prices.

 Only milk sold for commercial or private sale and primarily intended for final human consumption from dairy cattle fed in the states listed below is eligible for coverage.
-There is no minimum number of hundredweights you can insure.
-The maximum amount of milk that can be insured is 24 million pounds per crop year.
+There is no minimum or maximum number of hundredweights you can insure.

 Prices for LGM-Dairy are based on simple averages of Chicago Mercantile Exchange Group futures contract daily settlement prices, and are not based on the prices you receive at the market.

 A premium subsidy is available for those policies that insure multiple months during the insurance period.
 The subsidy amount is determined by a dollar deductible the you choose (ranges from $0—$2 in $0.10 increments).
 If you choose a $0 deductible you receive a lower premium subsidy (18 percent) and if you choose the highest deductible of $2 you receive a higher premium subsidy (50 percent).
 The premium is due at the end of the coverage period.
 LGM premiums depend on your marketing plan, coverage you choose, deductible level, and futures and price volatility.